 Our house has two stories, so we set up two diaper changing stations in the house – one in their nursery and the other in the main hallway which is now just outside their Safe Baby Play Space (Baby Jail).
 It’s an added expense, but it was worth it to us personally because I was recovering from a C-section and couldn’t get down on the ground to change diapers, our parents are 71 and 84 years old, and in the first few months we pretty much just lived in the living room with the babies set up in the Rock N Plays or the Table for Two and one of us sleeping on the couch at night.
 If you want to read more about how I set up the diaper stations, you can read more on My Twin Diaper Changing Stations post.

-- 1 Changing Table per floor in house // I use two vintage dressers, because we already had them, they’ll grow with the twins and I can keep using them as dressers in their rooms in the futures.
+- 1 Changing Station per floor in house // I use two vintage dressers because we already had them, they’ll grow with the twins and I can keep using them as dressers in their rooms in the future.
 But, if I had to buy one, I would NOT purchase the IKEA Gulliver one to match the cribs because it has open shelves.
 I would definitely get one with drawers because as soon as those babies are mobile, they will be flinging everything off those shelves.
 I know a lot of moms keep clothes in these drawers, but I actually keep medical supplies in the top drawers and more diapers, wipes, trash bags, etc. in the below drawers because I keep all their clothes in their closet.

 - 1 Changing Pad per floor in house // I honestly wasn’t going to buy these changing pads because of their price, but a friend with a newborn quickly schooled me (and also gifted me one at our baby shower).
 This diaper changing pad has saved me from many, many loads of laundry.
-It’s got a soft-to-the-touch, but water impermeable cover that is slightly sloped so pee flows towards the feet, so if there’s pee or poo on it, you just wipe it and their feet clean, you don’t have to strip it off and wash it like you would need to with those cloth covered changing pads.
+It’s got a soft-to-the-touch, but water-impermeable cover that is slightly sloped so pee flows towards the feet, so if there’s pee or poo on it, you just wipe it and their feet clean, you don’t have to strip it off and wash it like you would need to with those cloth-covered changing pads.
 I used to say that if you have a boy, you’ll want one of these style pads, but honestly, Wren has probably peed on the diaper changing pad almost as many times as Hank.
 Also, since I bought mine, a few other brands have created these impermeable, but soft pads such as this similar changing pad that also has a scale built into it, and a similar pad at nearly half that price in bright colors, and a similar pad at nearly half that price in neutral gray, although I don’t own them, so I can’t personally recommend them, but I’m sure they’re great!
 I know these pads are expensive, but if you think about it, buying one pad plus four cloth covers will cost about half the price … but then you still have to deal with stains and laundry.

 - 1 Diaper Pail per floor in house // I love my Ubbi diaper pails!
 They are basically like Diaper Genies, but you can use ANY bag you want – you don’t have to use special Diaper Genie bags!
-Plus, unlike the Diaper Genies, my diaper pails are made of metal so they won’t retain the poo smells that plastic often does over time, so eventually when we’re done diapering, we can give these diaper pails a good scrub down and use them as trash cans or kitty litter trash cans.
+Plus, unlike the Diaper Genies, my diaper pails are made of metal so they won’t retain the poo smells that plastic often does over time, so eventually, when we’re done diapering, we can give these diaper pails a good scrub down and use them as trash cans or kitty litter trash cans.

-- 2 Cases of Newborn Diapers // We’ve used Pampers, Huggies, Honest Company, Parasol, and Target’s generic brand, and my favorite brand is Huggies thanks to the elastic backs on them.
-The elastic waist band works best for me because Hank and Wren are sometimes two very different sizes.
+- 2 Cases of Newborn Diapers // We’ve used Pampers, Huggies, Honest Company, Parasol, and Target’s generic brand, but my favorite brand is Huggies thanks to the elastic backs on them.
+The elastic waistband works best for me because Hank and Wren are sometimes two very different sizes.
 From about 9 months, Hank has often been a size bigger than Wren in diapers and clothes, and I HATE having to stock two different sized diapers because it’s too complicated (you have to point out the diapers to your partner, grandparents, caregivers, etc. and it’s not worth the time for me).
 I’ll stock two different sizes for a little bit, but as soon as I run out of the smaller size, I just start putting Wren in the larger size.
 Continued below.

 - 2 Cases of Size 1 Diapers // I recommend trying several of the diaper brands until you find one you like.
 We had a Diaper Raffle at our baby shower where guests brought any size package of any brand of diapers, so we really got a good stock of diapers in the beginning and tried several brands.